How To Blend Fictitious History When Writing Medieval Fantasy

 Write Medieval Fantasy

-Take the fantasy series, A Game of Thrones, for instance.
+Take the fantasy series A Game of Thrones, for instance.

 If you haven’t read the books, you might have watched the movie series.

-George R R Martin bases the story on the English War of the Roses between the House of Lancaster and the House of York.
+George R. R. Martin bases the story on the English War of the Roses between the House of Lancaster and the House of York.
 The war lasted for 30 years, from 1455 to 1485.

-Facts with fiction
+Blending facts with fiction

-While there are factual historical events, there are many differences and elements that make it a fantasy.
+While there are factual historical events, there are many differences and elements that make it a medieval fantasy.

 You might have an idea like this in mind and would like to write a fantasy novel.